rcmzyldz/javascript-1-homework/week-2/jsinfo-loops.md

 The increment i++ is separated from the condition check (2).
 That’s just another statement.

 The value returned by the increment is not used here, so there’s no difference between i++ and ++i.

+>4
+Use the for loop to output even numbers from 2 to 10.

+SOLUTION: